 Duren said balancing the value of travel extras against what you’re paying for an annual fee comes down to how frequently you travel.

 “If you regularly fly for business, something like free TSA Precheck is a great perk.”
 If you only fly once or twice a year?
 Not so much.

 The cards that offer statement credits for TSA Precheck or Global Entry fees also tend to offer other top-shelf benefits, such as free lounge access and annual statement credits for travel-related incidentals.
 Not surprisingly, they’re also the cards with some of the highest annual fees.

-For instance, if you sign up for The Platinum Card® from American Express or the Chase Sapphire Reserve card, you’ll pay an annual fee of $550.
+For instance, if you apply and are approved for The Platinum Card® from American Express or the Chase Sapphire Reserve card, you’ll pay an annual fee of $695 and $550 respectively.

 Not sure if that’s reasonable for your budget?
 “Before you commit to paying a hefty annual fee, take a hard look at your lifestyle to judge if the benefits are worth it,” Smith suggested.